Our energy efficiency service works with households in fuel poverty to help them to save energy and money.

-We work with local community groups and energy champions to promote our services.
-The involvement of these “energy champions” is one of the keys to our success with community based energy saving projects because, although our service is free and helps to reduce people’s energy bills, people are much more likely to take an interest if encouraged by a friend or neighbour whom they trust.
+We work with local community groups, housing associations and others to promote our services.
+This is one of the keys to our success with community based energy saving projects because, although help is free, people are much more likely to take an interest if encouraged by someone whom they trust.

-Recent community building and school energy visits have included Linden Hall, Mortlake Hall, The Greenwood Centre, Elleray Hall, MIND (Twickenham), Off the Record, OSO Barnes, Kew Community Centre, Third Whitton Scouts, Kingston Environment Centre, The Woodfield Project and various schools in Kingston and Ealing.
+Another aspect of our energy work has been helping community buildings and schools to save energy.
+Over the last few years, our team has visited Linden Hall, Mortlake Hall, The Greenwood Centre, Elleray Hall, MIND (Twickenham), Off the Record, OSO Barnes, Kew Community Centre, Third Whitton Scouts, Kingston Environment Centre, The Woodfield Project and various schools in Kingston and Ealing.